 - Preheat oven to 350°F. Grease a 15X10 jellyroll baking pan (see recipe notes for 9×13 pan).

-- In a large bowl, cream butter, sugar, and brown sugar until light and fluffy, about 3-5 minutes.
-Beat in the eggs, mashed bananas and vanilla until well combined.
-Add flour, baking soda and salt; mix into creamed mixture until just blended.
+- In a large bowl, cream together the softened butter, sugar, and brown sugar until light and fluffy, about 3-5 minutes.
+Beat in the eggs, mashed bananas and vanilla until well combined.½ cup unsalted butter, 1 cup granulated sugar, ½ cup packed brown sugar, 3 large eggs, 1 ½ cups mashed ripe bananas, 1 teaspoon vanilla extract

-- Pour batter into prepared baking pan.
-Bake 20-25 minutes, rotating pan 1/2 through baking.
-Bars are done when toothpick inserted in middle comes out clean.
+- Pour the batter into prepared baking pan and smooth evenly.
+Bake for 20-25 minutes, rotating pan halfway through baking.
+The bars are done when toothpick inserted in middle comes out clean.
+Meanwhile, start the frosting.

 Brown Butter Frosting

-- As soon as bars come out of oven, or a little before, start to make frosting.
-In a medium saucepan melt butter.
+- As soon as bars come out of oven, or a little before, begin the frosting.
+In a medium saucepan melt the butter.
 Once the butter is fully melted watch carefully and stir occasionally so butter doesn't burn.
 First the butter will foam, then the milk solids will start to settle at the bottom.
 Watch for the milk solids to turn from white to golden brown.
-Once that happens, immediately remove from heat.
+Once that happens, immediately remove from heat.½ cup unsalted butter, 2 ½ cups powdered sugar, ¼ teaspoon salt, 3 tablespoons milk

 - Whisk in 1 cup powdered sugar, salt, and milk.
-Stir in remaining powdered sugar.
+Stir in the remaining powdered sugar.
 Add more milk if necessary for a thinner consistency.
 Immediately pour and gently spread on warm bars using an offset spatula.
+Cool slightly before slicing and serving.

 What flour would you recommend if you wanted to make the bars gluten free?